urartian/loopback4-odata/README.md

 DELETE /odata/OrderItems(20002)
 ```

-or unlink it from the parent collection:
+or (for non-composition associations) unlink it from the parent collection:

 ```http
 DELETE /odata/Orders(9802)/items(20002)/$ref
 ```

 For `hasOne`, use `PUT /EntitySet(key)/Relation/$ref` to link and `DELETE /EntitySet(key)/Relation/$ref` to clear the link.
 Relations defined with `hasManyThrough` are skipped.

+Composition relations:

+- A relation is treated as composition when configured under `composition.*.relations` (global config, `@odataModel` decorator, or `EntitySetDef.composition`), i.e. when it appears in the resolved composition config.
+- `$ref` link/unlink is rejected with `409 Conflict`; create the child under the parent (or set the parent FK on `POST /ChildSet`) and delete children via `DELETE /ChildSet(key)`.
+- Re-parenting by `PATCH`ing the child’s parent FK is rejected with `409 Conflict`.

 For atomic multi-step graph changes (e.g., unlink + patch + insert), wrap the operations in a `$batch` atomic changeset.